S Corp Double Taxation: Everything You Need to Know

 - The business has to be eligible, i.e. some banks and insurance companies aren’t eligible.

 If you need help learning more about forming an S Corp and the other benefits of operating an S Corp, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.